mgurdal/go-tutorial/docs/data-structures.md

 ### Type Conversion (Assertion)

-Type assertion allows access to the concrete value of the underlying the data type.
+Type assertion allows access to the concrete value of the underlying data type.

 ```go
 s := sock.(*Socket)